mburdelis/validus-exercise/README.md

 Then open **http://127.0.0.1:8000/docs** in your browser for the interactive Swagger UI — every endpoint is listed there with request/response schemas and an "Execute" button to call it directly.
 No frontend required.

+> **Tips for manual testing:** All request bodies are pre-filled with valid example values.
+You will need to copy the `trade_id` from the response of `POST /trades` and paste it into subsequent requests.
+For endpoints that require a different user (e.g. `approve` from `PendingApproval` and `send-to-execute` require a user other than the requester), the example defaults to `"User2"` — adjust as needed if your requester was not `"User1"`.
+Note that if the trade is in `NeedsReapproval` state, it is the original requester (`"User1"`) who must approve.

 Available endpoints:

 | Method | Path | Description |